kcp-dev/kcp/docs/content/concepts/terminology.md

 - a service provider might want to get a list of all instances (from all users) of the API resource they provide, so that they can do reconciliation, have insights into how their API is used, and more.

-Virtual Workspaces are limited in terms of what they can see, they can usually see only selected resources (e.g. resources owned by that use or resources provided by a given service provider).
-It's important to note that virtual workspaces are **not** read-only, they can also be used to modify resources (for more details see the document linked below).
+Virtual Workspaces are often limited in terms of what a client can see through them, for instance only selected resources are visible (e.g. resources owned by that user or resources provided by a given service provider).
+It's important to note that virtual workspaces are **not** (necessarily) read-only, some of them can also be used to modify resources (for more details see the document linked below).

 kcp provides a set of default virtual workspaces, but you can also build your own virtual workspaces.
 Virtual Workspaces are implemented in the Go programming language using the appropriate kcp library